-2. Motivation and Objectives
+2 Motivation and Objectives

 Code dependence in CMIP models is not well explored, especially when it comes to code sharing between modeling groups.
-This hinders model evaluation studies, which sometimes regard the CMIP MME as an opaque set of models [e.g., Meehl et al., 2020; Schlund et al., 2020; Zelinka et al., 2020, but also many parts of AR6].
+This hinders model evaluation studies, which sometimes regard the CMIP MME as an opaque set of models [e.g. Meehl et al. (2020); Schlund et al. (2020); Zelinka et al. (2020), but also many parts of AR6.
 To gain insights into the whole MME, we map the code genealogy of all CMIP atmosphere GCMs (AGCMs), atmosphere-ocean GCMs (AOGCMs), and ESMs.
 Much of the information about code dependence is available in literature as well as CMIP model metadata and online resources of modeling groups, but has not been systematically organized across CMIP phases.
-When determining code relations, our focus is on the atmospheric component and atmospheric physics due to the fact that they are currently the main source of model uncertainty in climate sensitivity, dominated by cloud feedback (Forster et al., 2021; Wang et al., 2021; Zelinka et al., 2020).
+When determining code relations, our focus is on the atmospheric component and atmospheric physics due to the fact that they are currently the main source of model uncertainty in climate sensitivity, dominated by cloud feedback (Wang et al., 2021a; Forster et al., 2021; Zelinka et al., 2020).
 Steinschneider et al. (2015) also identified the atmospheric component as being a particularly important factor determining the similarity of climate projections of temperature and precipitation between models.
 However, other model components such as the ocean can also have an impact on the feedbacks and climate sensitivity (Gjermundsen et al., 2021).
-We present a model weighting algorithm based on the model code genealogy, and investigate whether it makes a difference in multi-model means of ECS, effective radiative forcing (ERF), climate feedbacks, and global mean near-surface temperature (GMST) time series.
+We present a model weighting algorithm based on the model code genealogy, and investigate whether it makes a difference in multi-model means of ECS, effective radiative forcing (ERF), climate feedbacks, and global mean nearsurface temperature (GMST) time series.
 The algorithm can be used to produce weights for any given subset of CMIP models.
-In addition, we explore more simple weighting methods based on model families and a simple multi-model mean.
+In addition, we explore more simple weighting methods based on model family, institute, and country, and analyze whether model families differ significantly in their predictions from other model families and a simple multi-model mean.

-3. Data and Methods
+3 Data and Methods

-3.1.
-Data
+3.1 Data

 In our analysis we focus on AGCMs, AOGCMs, and ESMs in the last three phases of CMIP (3, 5, and 6).
-The CMIP5 and CMIP6 model output data from the control (piControl), historical, Shared Socioeconomic Pathway 2-4.5 (ssp245), Representative Concentration Pathway 4.5 (rcp45), abrupt quadrupling of CO2 (abrupt-4 \times CO2), and 1% yr-1 CO2 increase (lpctCO2) experiments were acquired from the public archives on the Earth System Grid (CMIP5, 2022; CMIP6, 2022).
+The CMIP5 and CMIP6 model output data from the control (pi-Control), historical, Shared Socioeconomic Pathway 2-4.5 (ssp245), Representative Concentration Pathway 4.5 (rcp45), abrupt quadrupling of CO2 (abrupt-4xCO2), and 1% yr-1 CO2 increase (1pctCO2) experiments were acquired from the public archives on the Earth System Grid (CMIP5, 2022; CMIP6, 2022).
 The equivalent data from CMIP3 were not analyzed here, but we include all CMIP3 models in the model code genealogy.
 We used historical global temperature data from the Hadley Centre/Climatic Research Unit global surface temperature dataset version 5 (HadCRUT5) (Morice et al., 2021) obtained from the Met Office Hadley Centre (2022).
 In order to analyze model code genealogy, we performed a broad literature survey, complemented by CMIP model metadata and information available online, particularly modeling groups' websites.
 In total, we traced the genealogy of 167 models, of which 114 were participating in CMIP, and the rest were related to the CMIP models and thus necessary for reconstructing the genealogy.
 The model genealogy information, including related references, is also available in Table S1.
 Along with relations between models, we identified the model institute, the country where the institute resides, and the model family (defined by the oldest ancestral model in the genealogy).
 Model parameters such as ECS, TCR, ERF, and climate feedbacks were sourced from Zelinka et al. (2020) and the AR6.
-We use ECS calculated by Zelinka (2022), as an approximation of equilibrium climate sensitivity.
+We use effective climate sensitivity calculated by Zelinka (2022), as an approximation of equilibrium climate sensitivity.

-3.2.
-Weighting Methods
+3.2 Weighting Methods